ONGOING RESEARCH PROJECTS

 I was lead investigator in a project on lobbying regulation funded by the Finnish Prime Minister’s Office.
 The report, published in 2018, examined the lobbying registers of the EU, Ireland, the United Kingdom, Austria, and the US from three different – and yet interrelated – perspectives: 1) how they comply with international recommendations, 2) the role of public authorities, and 3) their advantages and disadvantages.
 The report, co-authored with Paul Tiensuu and available in Finnish, can be accessed here.

 Between 2020-2021 I was an expert member in the Ministry of Justice’ s working group that prepared the Finnish Transparency Register Law.
-As of June 2023, I have served as Vice-Chair of the Advisory Board for the Finnish Transparency Register.
+Since June 2023, I have served as Deputy Chair of the Advisory Board for the Finnish Transparency Register.

 EU GOVERNANCE AND SOFT LAW